eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/06-Terraform config file structure.md

     tenant_id       = "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 }

-# Create a resource group if it doesn’t exist
+# Create a resource group if it does not exist
 resource "azurerm_resource_group" "myterraformgroup" {
     name     = "myResourceGroup"
     location = "eastus"